tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 key establishment and the Secure Real-time Transport Protocol (SRTP) for protection of data {{?RFC5763}}.

-TLS cannot be used directly over datagram transports for the following five reasons:
+TLS cannot be used directly over datagram transports for the following four reasons:

 1. TLS relies on an implicit sequence number on records.
 If a record is not received, then the recipient will use the wrong sequence number when